NetAngels/django-webodt/doc/index.rst

 django-webodt
 ==============

-**django-webodt** is a django module which aims to create documents in various formats from Open Document templates (odt) and HTML templates.
+**django-webodt** is a Django module which aims to create documents in various formats from Open Document templates (odt) and HTML templates.

-Module contains three backends which allow you to use abiword, OpenOffice or Google Docs for conversion purposes.
+You can convert documents to PDF, DOC and more with help of AbiWord, OpenOffice or Google Docs backends.

 If you want to try it out, we encourage you to read :doc:`quickstart` before.
 To get to know more feel free to address to the API and backend documentation.